-2 (a) Establishment.-To encourage women to enter 3 the field of trucking, the Administrator shall establish and 4 facilitate an advisory board, to be known as the "Women 5 of Trucking Advisory Board", to promote organizations 6 and programs that- 7 (1) provide education, training, mentorship, or 8 outreach to women in the trucking industry; and 9 (2) recruit, retain, or advance women in the 10 trucking industry.
-11 (b) Membership.- 12 (1) In general.-The Board shall be com- 13 posed of not fewer than 8 members whose back- 14 grounds, experience, and certifications allow those 15 members to contribute balanced points of view and 16 diverse ideas regarding the strategies and objectives 17 described in subsection $(e)(2)$.
-18 (2) Appointment.- 19 (A) In general.-Not later than 270 20 days after the date of enactment of this Act, 21 the Administrator shall appoint the members of 22 the Board, of whom- 23 (i) not fewer than 1 shall be a rep- 24 resentative of large trucking companies:
+2 (a) Establishment.-To encourage women to enter 3 the field of trucking, the Administrator shall establish and 4 facilitate an advisory board, to be known as the "Women 5 of Trucking Advisory Board", to review and report on 6 policies and programs- 7 (1) to provide education, training, mentorship, 8 or outreach to women in the trucking industry; and 9 (2) to recruit, retain, or advance women in the 10 trucking industry.
+11 (b) Membership.- 12 (1) In general.-The Board shall be com- 13 posed of not fewer than 8 members whose back- 14 grounds, experience, and certifications allow those 15 members to contribute balanced points of view and 16 diverse ideas regarding the objectives described in 17 subparagraphs (A) through (D) of subsection (e)(2).
+18 (2) Appointment.- 19 (A) In general.-Not later than 270 20 days after the date of enactment of this Act, 21 the Administrator shall appoint the members of 22 the Board, of whom- 23 (i) not fewer than 1 shall be a rep- 24 resentative of large trucking companies;